Japan–South Korea relations: Military relations

+In 2023, US president Joe Biden, South Korean president Yoon Suk Yeol and Japanese prime minister Fumio Kishida jointly announced the Camp David Principles.
+In a trilateral meeting with US Chairman of the Joint Chiefs of Staff General Charles Q. Brown Jr. and South Korean Admiral Kim Myung-soo, Japanese General Yoshihide Yoshida highlighted China's attempts to alter the status quo and North Korea's missile launches and arms transfers to Russia.
+The meeting, demonstrated the deepening cooperation between Japan and South Korea, facilitated by improved political relations under presidency of Yoon Suk Yeol.
+This cooperation was further solidified by joint military exercises and high-level meetings, driven by the Biden administration's efforts to foster unity against common regional adversaries.

 Official view

 The Diplomatic Blue Book, a document published by the Japanese Ministry of Foreign Affairs in its 2018 version, in the section relevant to relations with South Korea, stated simply: "Their good relationship is essential for peace and stability in the Asian-Pacific region", removing the foregoing part from the previous year: "The Republic of Korea (ROK) is Japan's most important neighbor that shares strategic interests with Japan."
 The tone has seen a continuous downward trend from the peak in 2014 which went as "The Republic of Korea (ROK) and Japan are the most important neighboring countries to each other, which share fundamental values such as freedom, democracy, and respect for basic human rights."

 On March 2, 2015, the document was revised to read to simply Japan's "most important neighboring country" reflecting the deteriorated relations.
-The change was made the day after South Korean President Park Geun-hye's speech that Japan and South Korea, “both upholding values of liberal democracy and a market economy, are important neighbors..."
-A Japanese government official said, “There is distrust in South Korea's judiciary and society.”
+The change was made the day after South Korean President Park Geun-hye's speech that Japan and South Korea, "both upholding values of liberal democracy and a market economy, are important neighbors..."
+A Japanese government official said, "There is distrust in South Korea's judiciary and society."
 In February 2012, the words "sharing of the basic values of basic human rights" had already been removed in the text.
 In the 2020 Blue Book, South Korea was no longer referred to as Japan's "most important neighboring country", in a further downgrade.
-In 2021, South Korea dropped its description of Japan as a "partner" in its latest defense white paper, reflecting the deterioration in relations.
+In 2021, South Korea dropped its description of Japan as a "partner" in its white paper.
+However, in May 2023, South Korea, under presidency of Yoon Suk Yeol, decided to reinstate Japan under its white paper, prompting Japanese prime minister, Fumio Kishida, to reinstate South Korea in its list of its trusted trading partners.

+By February 2024, however, Japan showed objection to South Korea's decision to authorize the transfer of a deposit of money from the Japanese corporation Hitachi Zosen Corp to a South Korean plaintiff who sued the company for compensation related to the issue of labor during Japan's 1910 to 1945 colonial rule over the Korean Peninsula.
+The payment was based through a South Korean Supreme Court ruling which was issued in December 2023.